json-schema-org/website/pages/learn/getting-started-step-by-step.md

 * [Adding outside references](#external)
 * [Validating JSON data against the schema](#validate)

 After you create the JSON Schema document, you can validate the example data against your schema using a validator in a language of your choice.
-See <a className='plausible-event-name=select-tool' href='https://json-schema.org/implementations'>Implementations</a> for a current list of supported validators.
+See <a className='plausible-event-name=activation-select-tool' href='https://json-schema.org/implementations'>Implementations</a> for a current list of supported validators.

 For more information about the value JSON Schema can provide, see the full [JSON Schema Specification](https://json-schema.org/specification.html).